 There is an incredible amount of noise about writing your resume.
-Hundreds of rules, contradictory advice, many different formats – and no sense of what it takes to win.
+Hundreds of rules, contradictory advice, many different formats – and no sense of what it takes to get the interview.

 And, by the way, lose.
 Because writing a resume that way is asking, if not begging, to get your resume thrown into the nearest (digital) trash can.